dnp1204/daily-code-challenge/README.md

 ---

-## Problem 231 - IBM
+## Problem 231 - IBM [Difficulty: Medium]

 Given a string with repeated characters, rearrange the string so that no two adjacent characters are the same.
-If this is not possible, return None.
+If this is not possible, return `None`.

 For example, given "aaabbc", you could return "ababac".
-Given "aaab", return None.
+Given "aaab", return `None`.

 [See Solution](/problems/200-299/problem-231.js)